Remuneration policy

 Short-term incentives (STI)

-STIs are determined for each financial year and are settled the year after being earned.
+STIs are determined for each fiscal year and are settled the year after being earned.
 They may either be paid out as salary or be invested as a pension savings in a financial instrument connected to the Peab share.

 Long-term incentive programs (LTI)